 Welcome witches and warlocks,

-Today I will be reviewing the horror short INK by writer/director Ashlea Wessel.
-To be describe the story, I will turn to the IMDB plot summary:
+Today I will be reviewing the suspense horror feature MAYHEM by director Joe Lynch.
+To best describe the story, I will use my own plot description: